-Voting rights

-Each share of our Class A common stock entitles its holder to one vote on all matters to be voted on by stockholders generally.
-Each share of our Class B common stock entitles its holder to 20 votes on all matters to be voted on by stockholders generally.
+Pursuant to 17 C.F.R.
+Section 200.83 Voting rights Each share of our Class A common stock entitles its holder to one vote on all matters to be voted on by stockholders generally.
+Each share of our Class B common stock entitles its holder to 20 incorporation. approximately Stockholders" and "Description of Capital Stock."